garro95/priority-queue/README.rst

 	   :target: https://travis-ci.org/garro95/priority-queue

 This crate implements a Priority Queue with a function to change the priority of an object.
-Priority and items are stored in an `OrderMap` and the queue is implemented as a Heap of indexes.
+Priority and items are stored in an `IndexMap` and the queue is implemented as a Heap of indexes.

 Please read the `API documentation here`__